CNA-Tech/PKS-Ninja-vApp-Templates/v12/Milestones/6425/Builds/Baseline/0.6/508/readme.md

 2.1 Complete the steps documented in the [readme for issue #507](../../../../Patches/507/readme.md)code readme.md

-### Step 3: "Multiple v12 templates have incorrect readme file details on control center desktop" Fixes #512
+### Step 3: "multiple v12 templates need a saved putty session for holuser@router and root@router for connecting to the vpodrouter #512 " Fixes #512

 3.1 Complete the steps documented in the [readme for issue #512](../../../../Patches/512/readme.md)